How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

 There are many reasons why you might be prone to procrastination

-Procrastination has been consistently linked to elevated stress, depression, and even physical ailments, such as heart disease and diabetes.
+Procrastination has been consistently linked to elevated stress, depression, and even physical ailments such as heart disease and diabetes.
 Chronic procrastination can take a toll on your life, work, personal relationships, and happiness.

-Attention deficit hyperactivity disorder and chronic procrastination
+Attention-deficit/hyperactivity disorder (ADHD) and chronic procrastination

-In many ways, ADHD can be understood as a disorder of perceiving time as well as sustaining attention.
+In many ways, ADHD can be understood as a disorder of perceiving time and sustaining attention.
 People with ADHD have trouble processing the value of a reward down the line when faced with one that feels rewarding right now in a phenomenon known as temporal discounting.
-ADHD-related procrastination can lessen the amount of anxiety over a task, which may be perceived by the brain as rewarding if the stress is significant.
-Those with ADHD procrastinate because they may also over or underestimate the length of time a particular task will require.
-This can lead them to magnify the effort needed to complete tasks while leaving other, more complex projects to the last minute.

 Getty/Vadym Pastuk